MicrosoftDocs/azure-devops-docs/docs/includes/keyboard-shortcuts/code-shortcuts.md

 ### Git repositories

-Use these shortcuts when you work in Git repositories and files.
+You can use these shortcuts when you work with Git repositories in Azure DevOps.

 #### Repos Git shortcuts